This post was updated on July 27th, 2019

 I am in no way affiliated with any of the products used in this post-processing process.
 I do not receive any kind of compensation for this article, it was neither offered or asked for.

-THIS BLOG ARTICLE “Using the RGB Tone Curve” IS NOT AUTHORIZED, ENDORSED OR SPONSORED BY ADOBE SYSTEMS INCORPORATED, PUBLISHER OF ADOBE ® LIGHTROOM
+THIS BLOG ARTICLE “Using single Color Channels of the Tone Curves” IS NOT AUTHORIZED, ENDORSED OR SPONSORED BY ADOBE SYSTEMS INCORPORATED, PUBLISHER OF ADOBE ®

 All photos taken by Lille Ulven Photography.